Ilxom-22/edu-ai-challenge-2025/Task-10/sample_outputs.md

 ### Input Query:
 ```
-🔍 What products are you looking for?
-Show me kitchen appliances that are in stock, cost between $50 and $200, and have at least 4.5 stars
+🔍 What products are you looking for? (or 'quit' to exit): Show me kitchen appliances that are in stock, cost between $50 and $200, and have at least 4.5 stars
 ```

 ### Output: